celineli99/celineli99.github.io/_posts/2021-04-16-Trip-to-Iceland.md

 But because I came in March, some of the roads were still inaccessible due to the weather and I wasn't feeling comfortable to be on my own for such a long time.

 In the end, I had a nice mix of travelling with smaller groups of friends, staying in the capital area and doing day trips from there.
 I mainly stuck to the South West of Iceland.
+Though I would have loved to go to the Westfjords and Eastfjords, the weather conditions in March just didn't allow this.
+All the more reason to go again next time!

 ## Itinerary